nicksovich/teams-incident-status-page-bot/README.md

 But if it weren't for the elves on the Engineering & IT teams building, operating, and supporting the systems that help make all that "magic" happen, there would be a lot of dissapointed children around the world on Christmas day.

-When the systems that help Santa and his reindeer make their deliveries experience problems, elves are immediately dispatched to diagnose and restore service.
-During those tense disruptions, it's important everyone stay "in the know" about what is known, who is doing something about it, and when we should expect further updates.
+When then there's a problem with the systems that help Santa and his reindeer find and deliver gifts to children all around the world, elves are immediately dispatched to diagnose and restore service.

+During those tense disruptions, it's important everyone stay "in the know" about:

+- What is known?
+- Who is doing something about it?
+- When we should expect further updates?

 ![Reindeer](https://jhandcdn.blob.core.windows.net/blob/reindeer.gif)